 Iloilo has its new international airport.
 It was used to be at the city proper but now it was moved to Santa Barbara.
 Mom’s sister fetched us from the airport, and we were able to pass by La Paz and Jaro on our first day.

 Before we left for our island escapade in Concepcion, we visited first the Cathedral of Jaro, which is known not only for its architecture but also for its miraculous statue, the Lady of the Candles.

 The Nuestra Senora de la Candelaria (Lady of the Candles) is the only rose among the all-male collection of statues which line the walls of the cathedral’s interiors.
-The Lady of Candles is perched on a glass encased shrine carved out of the fascade.
-The limestone is said to be continuously growing, and in fact had become too large to fit into its original niche just above the present one.
+The Lady of Candles is perched on a glass-encased shrine carved out of the facade.
+The limestone is said to be continuously growing, and in fact, had become too large to fit into its original niche just above the present one.
 Her shrine is visited often by many devotees who believe the statue to be miraculous.
 This 400-year-old image is the focus of an annual Jaro Fiesta held every February 2.

 The Jaro Cathedral (Church of St. Elizabeth of Hungary) was built in 1864, the year the district was named a diocese by Pope Pius IX, by order of Bishop Mariano Cuartero, first bishop of Jaro.
 Destroyed in the quake of January 1948 and restored by order of His Excellency Jose Ma.
 Cuenco, first archbishop of Jaro in 1956.
 The cathedral’s style is basically Baroque, with the addition of Gothic elements over many variations.